PostHog/posthog.com/contents/blog/google-analytics-cost.md

  - Guides
 ---

+_**TL;DR:** Google Analytics 4 is free (with limits) while its enterprise tier, Google Analytics 360, starts at $50,000 per year._

 Some of humanity's great mysteries: What happens after death?
 Where did life come from?
 Are aliens real?
 How much does [Google Analytics](/blog/google-analytics-to-posthog) actually cost?
 This post attempts to answer the only one that can be wrapped up in a single blog post.

 Thanks to its connection with Google, early entrance into the [web analytics](/web-analytics) market, and initial price tag (free), Google Analytics has long been the most popular product in its category.
-According to [BuiltWith](https://trends.builtwith.com/analytics/Google-Analytics), as of November 2024, it's used by 50% of the top million sites.
+According to [BuiltWith](https://trends.builtwith.com/analytics/Google-Analytics), as of December 2024, it's used by 50% of the top million sites.

 ![BuiltWith graph](https://res.cloudinary.com/dmukukwp6/image/upload/Clean_Shot_2024_11_29_at_10_42_08_d308dcfae1.png)

-Although Google Analytics is largely seen as a free product, this doesn't tell the full story.
-This post attempts to tell the rest of the story and help you figure out how much Google Analytics actually costs.
+The confusion about the cost of Google Analytics comes from the fact that it's actually two products:

+1. **Google Analytics 4 (GA4):** The free version a majority of people use.
+2. **Google Analytics 360 (GA360):** The paid version built for enterprises.

+Although the core features of both are the same, there are differences between them, with price being the most significant.
+This post details these differences and helps you figure out what Google Analytics will end up costing you.

 ## Google Analytics 4 is free (but limited)